All Episodes

 President has also told AIDS he doesn't think enough Democrats go on television to defend him.

-You know, they had some uh focus group uh survey group test out words to see we struck a nerve and it was MAGA MAGA was considered a bad thing, this MAGA.
+You know, they had some focus group, survey group, test out words to see, we struck a nerve.

 That's the word that offended everybody, struck a nerve in people.

-So that's what they came up with ultra maga.
+So that's what they came up with, ultra-mAGA.

 They wanted to drill that MAGA word in.

-But again, they rigged these polls.
+But again, they rig these polls.

 They're so busy slanting them that they forgot they were slanted.